vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/sudoku-solver.md

 <p>
 O(9!)^9 <br />
 For single Row there are
-    9 possibilities for first cell
+    9 possibilities for first cell <br />
-    8 possibilities for second cell
+    8 possibilities for second cell <br />
-    7 possibilities for third cell and so ....
+    7 possibilities for third cell and so .... <br />
-So total there are 9! operations to fill in one row
+So total there are 9! operations to fill in one row <br />
+ <br /> <br />

-There are 9 Rows in Sudoku, so total number of operations will be 9! ^ 9
+There are 9 Rows in Sudoku, so total number of operations will be 9! ^ 9 <br />
 </p>
 </blockquote>